 Canacol is committed to explore and produce the natural gas needed to improve the quality of life for millions of Colombians in a safe, efficient, and cost-effective way.
 In line with this commitment, the Corporation developed an ESG strategy to properly identify emerging risks and build resilience while capitalizing on opportunities for long-term value creation.
-The strategy embraces four priorities:
+The strategy embraces three priorities:

-- A cleaner energy future: deliver natural gas under the highest environmental and operational efficiency standards. - A safe and committed team: maintain best-in-class health and safety practices and promote a diverse and inclusive culture. - A transparent and ethical business: adopt best practices, incorporate governance, encourage respect for human rights, and ensure ethics and integrity in everything Canacol does. - A society guided by sustainable development: promote and maintain close and transparent relationships that guarantee Canacol's nearby communities' growth and quality of life.
+- A cleaner energy future: deliver natural gas under the highest environmental and operational efficiency standards. - Empowering our people: make a positive impact on people and demonstrate Canacol's commitment to enhancing the well-being, prosperity, and health and safety of its employees, contractors, and the communities it serves. - A transparent and ethical business: adopt best practices, incorporate governance, encourage respect for human rights, and ensure ethics and integrity in everything Canacol does.

-In 2022, the Corporation met 100% of its ESG goals set for the year.
-The ESG Committee assisted the Board of Directors in fulfilling its oversight responsibilities with respect to the Corporation's climate management, cybersecurity commitment, and social initiatives.
+In 2023, the Corporation met 100% of its ESG goals set for the year.
+The ESG Committee assisted the Board of Directors in fulfilling its oversight responsibilities with respect to the Corporation's climate management, diversity and inclusion strategy, cybersecurity commitment, and social initiatives.
 Consistent with this function, the ESG Committee served as an independent party to monitor the integrity and fulfillment of Canacol's ESG strategy.

-2022 ESG Highlights
+2023 ESG Highlights